Del Valle Regional Park: Trails

 The park, like many East Bay Regional Parks, has numerous trails.
 One trail, the East Shore Trail, leads from the Arroyo Road staging area to a ridge above Del Valle, and then follows the lake for several miles toward the boat launch.
 The Sailor Camp Trail leads to the Ohlone Wilderness Trail, and an unnamed trail leads to Mendenhall Road.
 Most of the trails climb hills around the lake; most, however, stay between 500 and 1500 feet in elevation.

 Access to the park

 By car

-The park can be approached from Del Valle Park Road (via Mines Road) or Arroyo Road, where the parking meter is often broken.
-Del Valle Road connects to the southern end of the park, while Arroyo Road connects to the northern staging area.
+The park can be approached from Del Valle Park Road (via Mines Road) or Arroyo Road, where the staging area is small and frequently fills up on weekends.
+Del Valle Road connects to the southern end of the park and has access to hiking, the swim beaches, campground, visitor center, and boat launch, while Arroyo Road connects to the northern staging area for hiking.

 Mines Road can be reached from Tesla Road (J2) and the California State Route 130.
-Arroyo Road can be reached from Concannon Boulevard and Wetmore Road.
+L Street in Livermore becomes Arroyo Road, it can be reached from Concannon Boulevard and Wetmore Road.